Today I’m sharing a great source for tweed fabric!

-Dapp Crystal), caught my eye.
+A creamy beige, shot with pale aqua (Dapp Crystal), caught my eye.
 It really picked up the creaminess of the leather sofa and the white stained maple counters, but I think cream dining room chairs might be giving us too much credit.
 It would be a disaster on spaghetti night.

 After a bit more sample shuffling, I found “The Magic Tweed” as we call it (Dapp Blue Jay) – a blue-ish, grey-ish, slightly teal-ish tweed that, at first glance, doesn’t seem bright or bold enough to strike my fancy.
 It’s a chameleon, though, blending in and looking more teal, grey, or blue as required.

 It is especially adept at picking up the teal of the velvet chair.
 We’d like to build a new living room ottoman, something a bit narrower and longer, with hidden storage, and this teal could work for that too.
 Carrying the same fabric from the dining chairs to the ottoman would be lovely – it would connect the two spaces.

 I’m going to get some quotes from some local upholsterers to see how feasible it is, and how much I’d need to save up.
 In the meantime, now you know how I came to decide that everything must be tweed after finding a great source for tweed fabric 😉